crewAIInc/awesome-crewai/.github/ISSUE_TEMPLATE/add-a-project.md

 ---
-name: Add a Project
+name: CREWAI-powered-Blood-Report-Analysis
-about: Suggest a new project to include in the Awesome CrewAI list
+about: In depth blood report analysis using CrewAI
-title: "[New Project] Project Name"
+title: "[New Project] CREWAI-powered-Blood-Report-Analysis"
 labels: community
 assignees: tonykipkemboi